oegea/adp/README.md

 ### Handshake between the UPDATE CLIENT and UPDATE AUTHORITY

-The handshake between the UPDATE CLIENT and UPDATE AUTHORITY is intended to be used to ensure two main verifications:
+The handshake between the UPDATE CLIENT and UPDATE AUTHORITY is intended to be used to perform two main verifications:

  1. That the APPLICATION SERVICE protocol version and the UPDATE AUTHORITY protocol version match.
  2.